-- Berkeley construes laws of nature as the regularities, or set rules, which guide our perceptions. - ► "We learn [laws of nature] by experience, which teaches us that such and such ideas are attended with such and such other ideas in the ordinary course of things" (Principles §30, AW 453a). - These rules are useful, but they do not reveal the fundamental causal structure of the universe. - The only true causal ascriptions apply to God. - Thus, Berkeley separates two different aspects of scientific practice, which we have so far run together: - laws of nature - laws of efficient causation - Scientists seek to describe uniformities in nature. - When we find uniformities, we call them laws. - But, not all uniformities are laws.
+- Berkeley construes laws of nature as mere regularities which guide our perceptions. - ▶ "We learn [laws of nature] by experience, which teaches us that such and such ideas are attended with such and such other ideas in the ordinary course of things" (Principles §30, AW 453a). - These rules are useful. - They do not reveal a fundamental causal structure of the universe. - The only true causal ascriptions apply to God. - Scientists seek to describe uniformities in nature. - When we find uniformities, we call them laws.